mayooear/gpt4-pdf-chatbot-langchain/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Docs
+# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files

-Use the new GPT-4 api to build a chatGPT chatbot for Large PDF docs (56 pages used in this example).
+Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.

 Tech stack used includes LangChain, Pinecone, Typescript, Openai, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.